 “I strongly believe that books are weapons to succeed and overcome obstacles in life.
 The location is perfect because the vicinity has three schools close by.
-Easy access to the library will encourage not only learners to read more but everyone in my community to do so.” – Gumede
+Easy access to the library will encourage not only learners, but everyone in the community to read more.” – Gumede

 About the artist